Help Our Children Help Their Neighbours

 The children of SOFKIN need your help.
-They have been witnessing the suffering of their neighbors as a result of the coronavirus pandemic, and feel compelled to do something to help.
+They have been witnessing the suffering of their neighbours as a result of the coronavirus pandemic, and feel compelled to do something to help.
 They ask you to join them.

 COVID-19 IMPACT IN INDIA

 Since the onset of the COVID-19 outbreak in India at the beginning of March, the number of cases is steadily increasing and people remain in quarantine.
 With the lock down suspending all forms of work, India’s poorest people are now facing severe poverty and deprivation.
 With very little savings and barely any food supplies, families in India are having fewer meals, borrowing money to pay for food, and braving the fear of police vigilance during the lockdown.
 The daily wage workers and their families are finding it especially difficult to make ends meet and provide for their families.

 SOFKIN children appreciate everything they are blessed with through the generosity and support of our donors.
 And their hearts truly feel for the families who are not nearly as fortunate, who are struggling to secure the basic necessities of life, especially food.